Thomas-Walker-Lynch/DA2X/doc/context.md

   } CopyElements·tableau;
 ````

-The above is the tableau for the copy_elements conveyance.
+The above is the tableau for the copy_elements sequence.
 Each field is dedicated to
-each conveyance that may be called while performing the copy_elements operation.
+each sequence that may be called while performing the copy_elements operation.

 The tableau will then be used as a sort of chalkboard during run time.
-When a conveyance
+When a sequence
 dereferences a result argument, and writes a result, that result will be written into an
-argument for another conveyance.
+argument for another sequence.

-Before we may use a tableau, we must wire up the conveyance connections to make a circuit.
+Before we may use a tableau, we must wire up the sequence connections to make a circuit.
 Here this is done with a nested function (a gcc extension).

-This connection function is called once before the conveyances are run.
+This connection function is called once before the sequences are run.

 With the first version, the tableaux are stack base allocated at compile time.
 Once the
 tableaux are allocated they must be wired up.
 As our program structure is static this can